 testdb.public/msk#

-As you see, the number of pageviews for User_2 is 580 at the time of running the above query.
-Now run the query again—you should see an updated result for the pageview count for the user that indicates that every time you run a query on a Materialized View, you will get the most up-to-date result.
-DeltaStream will make sure the data in the view is continuously updated using the continuous query that declared the Materialized View.
-You should see something similar to the following by running the same query on the Materialized View a few seconds later:
+As you see, the number of pageviews for User_2 is 580 at the time you run the above query.
+Run the query again, and you see an updated result for the pageview count for the user.
+This demonstrates that every time you run a query on a materialized view, you receive the most up-to-date result.
+DeltaStream ensures the data in the view is continuously updated using the continuous query that declared the materialized view.

 As you see, the result is updated to 818 from the previous value of 580.

-All in all in, we have show how DeltaStream makes it easy to build stream processing applications using our CLI tool.
-We have created a query that joins pageviews and users and creates a new Stream called csas_enriched_pv.
-We also have another query that creates a Materialized View named user_view_count from csas_enriched_pv.
+In summary, this guide has demonstrated how DeltaStream makes it easy to build a stream processing applications using the CLI tool.
+You've created a query that joins pageviews and users and creates a new stream called csas_enriched_pv.
+You also ran another query that creates a materialized view named user_view_count from csas_enriched_pv.

 Clean Up